luxlike/udacity_Behavioral-Cloning/README.md

 #### 2. Final Model Architecture

-The final model architecture consisted of a convolution neural network with a normalization layer, three 5x5 convolution layers, two 3x3 convolution layers and 3 Full-Connected Layers and  Output Layer.
+The final model architecture consisted of a convolution neural network with a normalization layer, three 5x5 convolution layers, two 3x3 convolution layers and 3 Fully-Connected Layers and  Output Layer.

-Here is a visualization of the architecture (taken from NVIDIA Develper site):
+Here is a visualization of the architecture (taken from NVIDIA Developer site):

 ![alt text][image1]